What is Data Security Posture Management (DSPM)?

 Effective DSPM combines passive and active capabilities.

-DSPM's role in a holistic data strategy
+The role of DSPM in a holistic data strategy

 DSPM is one part of a holistic approach to data security